Student Stewards Science Camp FAQs

 Medical Administration Form: this form will need to be filled out if your student is on medication and will be taking it during camp.
 This will require a doctor’s signature on the form, turned in on the first day of camp.

 You can access this form here, or the form will be emailed to you if you indicate the need for medication on your registration form.
-Contact Hannah (firstname.lastname@example.org) or Devin (email@example.com) if you have any questions, or if you do not receive this form two days after registration is complete.
+Contact Ashley (firstname.lastname@example.org) if you have any questions, or if you do not receive this form two days after registration is complete.

 How do I register my child for camp?

-Registration is online: click on this link here once registration is open!
-You will need to pay a $50 deposit for each week with a credit or debit card before registration is complete and your student's spot in camp is secured.
+Registration is open!
+Click on this link here to create an account and complete the registration process.
+You will need to pay a $25 deposit for each week with a credit or debit card before registration is complete and your student's spot in camp is secured.

 If you are unable to register online, please email email@example.com for a paper copy and return it with payment enclosed to: